-If you have enjoyed and found the information on the Coast Salish very useful, and you would like to make a donation.
+If you have enjoyed and found the information on the Coast Salish Art & Culture interesting, and you would like to make a donation to support Indigenous Art, Culture, and Traditions of the Coast Salish people please use the donate link.

 Coast Salish languages: The Coast Salish languages include several different dialects: Northern Salish (Comox, Pentlatch, Sechelt), Central Salish (Squamish, Halkomelem, Nooksack), Northern Straits (Sencoten, Sooke, Lekwungen, Lummi), Clallam, and Southern Salish (Lushootseed, Twana).